AkhandSingh96/sentimentalanalysis/README.md

 # sentimentalanalysis
 Classification of Yelp reviews into positive,negative and neutral.

-You can get the dataset in the link given below:
+You can get the dataset from the link given below:

 https://drive.google.com/open?id=1PjgturpGgFSG25UQcsNC3segPew035x2